Agent Orange: Early use

-In Malaya the local unit of Imperial Chemical Industries researched defoliants as weed killers for rubber plantations.
-Roadside ambushes by the Malayan National Liberation Army were a danger to the British military during the Malayan Emergency (1948–1960) so trials were made to defoliate vegetation that might hide ambush sites, but hand removal was found cheaper.
-A detailed account of how the British experimented with the spraying of herbicides was written by two scientists, E.K.
-Woodford of Agricultural Research Council's Unit of Experimental Agronomy and H.G.H.
-Kearns of the University of Bristol.
+In Malaya, the local unit of Imperial Chemical Industries researched defoliants as weed killers for rubber plantations.
+Roadside ambushes by the Malayan National Liberation Army were a danger to the British Commonwealth forces during the Malayan Emergency, several trials were made to defoliate vegetation that might hide ambush sites, but hand removal was found cheaper.
+A detailed account of how the British experimented with the spraying of herbicides was written by two scientists, E. K. Woodford of Agricultural Research Council's Unit of Experimental Agronomy and H. G. H. Kearns of the University of Bristol.

 After the Malayan Emergency ended in 1960, the U.S. considered the British precedent in deciding that the use of defoliants was a legal tactic of warfare.
 Secretary of State Dean Rusk advised President John F. Kennedy that the British had established a precedent for warfare with herbicides in Malaya.

 Use in the Vietnam War

-In mid-1961, President Ngo Dinh Diem of South Vietnam asked the United States to help defoliate the lush jungle that was providing cover to his Communist enemies.
+In mid-1961, President Ngo Dinh Diem of South Vietnam asked the United States to help defoliate the lush jungle that was providing cover to his enemies.
 In August of that year, the Republic of Vietnam Air Force conducted herbicide operations with American help.
 Diem's request launched a policy debate in the White House and the State and Defense Departments.
 Many U.S. officials supported herbicide operations, pointing out that the British had already used herbicides and defoliants in Malaya during the 1950s.
 In November 1961, Kennedy authorized the start of Operation Ranch Hand, the codename for the United States Air Force's herbicide program in Vietnam.
 The herbicide operations were formally directed by the government of South Vietnam.

 During the Vietnam War, between 1962 and 1971, the United States military sprayed nearly 20,000,000 U.S.gal of various chemicals – the "rainbow herbicides" and defoliants – in Vietnam, eastern Laos, and parts of Cambodia as part of Operation Ranch Hand, reaching its peak from 1967 to 1969.
 For comparison purposes, an olympic size pool holds approximately 660,000 U.S.gal.
 As the British did in Malaya, the goal of the U.S. was to defoliate rural/forested land, depriving guerrillas of food and concealment and clearing sensitive areas such as around base perimeters and possible ambush sites along roads and canals.
-Samuel P. Huntington argued that the program was also a part of a policy of forced draft urbanization, which aimed to destroy the ability of peasants to support themselves in the countryside, forcing them to flee to the U.S.-dominated cities, depriving the guerrillas of their rural support base.
+Samuel P. Huntington argued that the program was also part of a policy of forced draft urbanization, which aimed to destroy the ability of peasants to support themselves in the countryside, forcing them to flee to the U.S.-dominated cities, depriving the guerrillas of their rural support base.